qyyCat/myDemo/readme.txt

 Git has a mutable index called stage
 Git tracks changes
 Git tracks changes of files
-Creating a new branch id quick
+Creating a new branch id quick & simple